Tools4everBV/HelloID-Conn-Prov-Target-NedapOns-Users-ReadMe/README.md

 - The HelloID DataStorage must be enabled

-- An custom property on the HelloID contract with a combination of the employeeCode and EmploymentCode named: [custom.NedapOnsIdentificationNo]
+- A custom property on the HelloID contract with a combination of the employeeCode and EmploymentCode named: [custom.NedapOnsIdentificationNo]
 Example:
   ```javascript
   function getValue() {